maxencefaldor/cax/README.md

 ### Flexible 🧩

-CAX makes it easy to extend existing models or build custom ones from scratch for endless experimentation and discovery.
+CAX makes it easy to extend existing systems or build custom ones from scratch for endless experimentation and discovery.
 Design your own experiments to probe the boundaries of artificial open-ended evolution and emergent complexity.

 ### Fast 🚀